eranbo/react-native-base64/README.md

+If you find this package useful hit the star with <3

 # react-native-base64
 Base64 encoding and decoding helping util (does not support some Unicode characters).
 Created for React Native but can be used anywhere.